haykam821/Blog/posts/dev-env.md

 First off, open System Preferences and choose the dark appearance.
 This is **very** important!!

-After we have prevented eye strain, we need the Xcode Developer Tools.
+After we have prevented eye strain, we need the Xcode Command Line Tools.
 Although they come preinstalled with Xcode, you can also get them seperately to avoid a large download.

 After this, we can install [Homebrew](https://brew.sh/), a macOS package manager.
 Run this script: